iamloganwalsh/RSP/Novice/ADM.md

 **Graph**: Typically implemented with adjacency matrices or lists.<br>
 **Set**: Subsets of items typically represented using a dictionary to support fast membership queries.

+# Ch 4 - Sorting
+**Stable**: A sorting algorithm is stable if sorted elements retain their relative order.
+For example, if we have two duplicates with the same value, call them A and B. Assume A occurs before B in the unsorted dataset.
+Then when we sort the dataset, A will still come before B.

+## Heap Sort
+- Min or Max Heaps.
+- Works like a priority queue.
+- Heaps aren't necessarily sorted but lie somewhere between sorted and random.
+    - In Min heap: each node is larger than it's parents but smaller than it's children, though is not sorted between it's siblings.
+- Heaps are typically binary trees
+- Always fills left to right
+- Accessing parent (from array): child_index // 2
+- Access children (from array): parent_index * 2
+- Involves constructing a heap and then popping the root repeatedly, adding the value to the sorted array.
+    - Time Complexity: O(nlog(n))

+### Heap Init & Insert
+- Sequentially add each value to the heap, percolating on each iteration to ensure integrity.

+### Heap Delete
+- When we pop the root (i.e the max or min of the heap), we replace with the right-most (last) child.
+- Iteratively percolate down to ensure heap integrity.

+### Faster Heap Construction (Bottom-Up Build)
+- Instead of inserting one element at at ime, treat the array as a heap and fix it from the bottom up.
+- Start from the last non-leaf node and percolate down.
+- This turns the arbitrary array into a valid heap in O(n) time.
+- Construction time does not dominate complexity of heap sort, so sorting still takes O(nlog(n)).

+## Merge Sort
+- Divide and Conquer algorithm.
+- Recursively split the array into halves until each subarray has 1 element.
+    - O(log(n)).
+- Then merge the small sorted subarrays back together into larger sorted ones.
+- The merge step compares the smallest unused elements of each half and builds a new sorted list.
+    - O(n) per level.
+- Time Complexity: O(nlog(n)).
+- Very useful for linked lists as it does not rely on random access to elements like in heap and quick sort.
+    - Efficient for pointer based DS as we do not need extra storage for merging.
+    - For arrays for example, we need to develop a temporary third array to merge the left and right subpartitions.

+## Quick Sort
+- Recursive sorting algorithm.
+- Choose some pivot element p.
+    - We have a 1/2 chance of selecting a "good enough" pivot, meaning it forms decently even splits and is somewhat close to the true median.
+- Partition all other items into < p and >= p.
+- We now have p in the center of this partition.
+When we further sort, elements in the Low and High regions will never flip to the other side of p, meaning we can recursively sort the smaller partitions.
+- Recursively select a new p for Low and High partitions and sort.
+- Time Complexity: O(nlog(n)).
+    - In the worst case, where we repeatedly select either the smallest or larger value as our pivot, time complexity can become O(n^2).
+- Since quick sort runs in O(n^2) time when the array is already sorted, we can spend O(n) time to randomise the array to greatly decrease the odds of our array being sorted.
+This means we (almost) no longer can face O(n^2) time and (almost) guarentee O(nlog(n)).

+## Randomisation
+**Random Sampling**: Select a small random sample and find the median, assume it reprents the full set.<br>
+**Randomised Hashing**: In the worst case, all of our hashed values face collisions.
+If we randomly select a hash function out of a set of good hash functions, we reduce the odds of facing many collisions.<br>
+**Randomised Searching**: Simulated annealing.